 While you're in this part of London, cross the Thames at Southwark Bridge, noticing Vintners' Hall on your right where so much wine was once offloaded from the river, and which still houses the offices of the Vintners' Company.
 Once over the Thames, turn left and walk along the south bank of the river by the Financial Times HQ to Vinopolis, London's rather diluted wine-based tourist attraction.
 Nearby there is also Neal's Yard Dairy, Brindisa's tapas bar and the rest of Borough Market as well as a retail branch of Laithwaite's, Britain's biggest mail order wine retailer now expanding internationally, inside Vinopolis.

-Hedonism, 3-7 Davies Street, London W1, is the newest, by far the most luxurious, central London wine store.
+Hedonism, 3-7 Davies Street, London W1, is by far the most luxurious, central London wine store.
 Owned by a Russian tax exile, it is an extraordinary treasure trove of bottles of interest to anyone seriously interested in wine with, for instance, Yquems and Sine Qua Nons coming out of its ears.
 There are many tiptop wines on taste by the glass.
 Many a wine lover could spend hours in here.

 Lea & Sandeman, 301 Fulham Road, London SW10, and 211 Kensington Church Street, London W8, close to Notting Hill Gate tube station, and 51 Barnes High Street, London SW13, and now in Chiswick W4 at 167 Chiswick High Road.
 These bright, modern shops offer a wide range of individually chosen wines.
 The selection is particularly strong on Tuscany, Rhône, Burgundy and south-west France.

 Market Row Wines in Brixton is run by ex-Oddbins David Simpson, who focuses on £8-12 wines from artisan producers.